ezrichards/ezrichards.github.io/content/posts/on-stressculture.md

 always a safe way out: whether it's resigning from a project, withdrawing from a class, or simply taking a break. **You have control in your life**.

-I remember the point at which I wanted it to quit was when I was speaking to my roommate.
+I remember the point at which I wanted it to stop was when I was speaking to my roommate.
 He would ask about my work, and I would try to explain, only to have long, awkward, 15-second pauses where I would look around and try to find my words because my head was so jam-packed with things.
 My memory got worse, and I developed a stutter because